 Change in capital of large shareholder

-With reference to section 30 of the Danish Capital Markets Act, Rovsing A/S hereby announces that it has received notification from Jean Marcel Dühring that he has decreased his holding of shares in Rovsing A/S to 29,553 shares, corresponding to 6.5% of the share capital and votes.
+With reference to section 30 of the Danish Capital Markets Act, Rovsing A/S hereby announces that it has received notification from Jean Marcel Dühring that he has decreased his holding of shares in Rovsing A/S to a holding of shares corresponding to 3,7% of the share capital and votes.

 For further information